wzekai99/DM-Improves-AT/README.md

 ## Pre-trained checkpoints

 We provide the state-of-the-art pre-trained checkpoints of WRN-28-10 (Swish) and WRN-70-16 (Swish).
+Refer to `argtxt` below for specific hyper-parameters.
 Clean and robust accuracies are measured on the full test set.
 The robust accuracy is measured using [AutoAttack](https://github.com/fra31/auto-attack).

 | dataset | norm | radius | architecture | clean | robust | link |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|